On lens spaces bounding smooth 4-manifolds with $\boldsymbol{b_2=1}$: Lens Spaces in

-Consider the configuration of the union of the zero section and two fibers in the Hirzebruch surface $\Sigma_n$ of degree $n$, as shown in Figure \ref{fig:enter-label3} (a).
-Blowing up each of the two marked intersection points twice results in the configuration of rational curves depicted in Figure \ref{fig:enter-label3} (b).
+Consider a configuration of the union of the zero section and two fibers in the Hirzebruch surface $\Sigma_n$ of degree $n$, as shown in Figure \ref{fig:enter-label3} (a).
+Blowing-up each of the two marked intersection points twice results in the configuration of rational curves depicted in Figure \ref{fig:enter-label3} (b).
 Next, blow up the marked intersection point $m-2$ times, followed by a blow-up at each of the two final $(-1)$-curves.
 This yields the configuration of rational curves shown in Figure \ref{fig:enter-label3} (c).